Anargharāghava

-The play has little action — most fights and events take place behind the scenes or between acts — focussing instead on diction and other elements of dramatic representation, reminiscent of the Keralan Kutiyattam tradition.
+The play has little action — most fights and events take place behind the scenes or between acts — focussing instead on diction and other elements of dramatic representation, reminiscent of the Keralan Kudiyattam tradition.
 Although Kutiyattam representations are envisaged for dramas with more action than the Anargharāghava, actual performances — which normally include only one episode of a play in one performance — often resemble chanting recitations of poetry interspersed with choreographed movements rather than what one would normally call theatre.

 Murāri's emphasis on writing a play rather than a series of stanzas is also seen in the numerous allusions to plays and theatre.
 In the Prakrit-Sanskrit prelude of Act 4, entitled ', Mālyavan, the great intriguer of the demons, Rāvaṇa’s minister, is angry with Vishvāmitra, who is directing a ‘bad drama’, ', a play which is altogether against Mālyavan’s will.
-The expression is made more explicit by one of the commentators, Vishnubhatta, who gives the following paraphrase: he Vishvāmitra directs everything himself, just as a stage-manager does (').
+The expression is made more explicit by one of the commentators, Vishnubhatta, who gives the following paraphrase: he Vishvamitra directs everything himself, just as a stage-manager does (').
 In presenting the Rama-story as a story of intrigues, Murāri follows the tradition of Bhavabhuti’s Mahāvīracarita, but renews it with his parallels from the world of stage.